ProSparse: Introducing and Enhancing Intrinsic Activation Sparsity within Large Language Models: Conclusion

 \section{Conclusion}

-In this work, we propose ProSparse, an effective ReLUfication method for introducing and enhancing intrinsic activation sparsity from non-ReLU LLM checkpoints without impairing performance.
-Extensive experiments not only demonstrate the advantage of ProSparse over existing methods but also reveal its practical values in inference acceleration with both approximate algorithms and accurate algorithms.
-Deeper analyses of the sparsity trends, dataset-wise sparsity, and layer-wise sparsity indicate the reasonableness of progressive sparsity regularization in smoothing training dynamics, the ProSparse's high-sparsity bias for more practical instruction tuning datasets, and the effectiveness of activation threshold shifting in alleviating layer-wise sparsity imbalance.
+In this work, we propose ProSparse, an effective ReLUfication method for introducing and enhancing intrinsic activation sparsity from non-ReLU LLMs with comparable performance.
+Extensive experiments demonstrate the effectiveness of ProSparse and its practical values in inference acceleration with various algorithms.
+Deeper analyses concerned with certain ProSparse techniques, model properties, and SFT issues further substantiate the practicality of ProSparse and provide valuable insights.